kuali/rice/scripts/krad-conversion/README.md

 KNS KRAD Conversion Script
 ---
-Note: This script is currently still IN DEVELOPMENT should NOT used for converting kns applications.
+Note: This script is still IN DEVELOPMENT.

 Purpose:
 ---